A Patient Resource. A Family Resource.

 Becoming a caregiver for a loved one with a life-limiting illness is often a new role for both the giver and receiver.

-- Expectations — Although every illness is different, the experienced staff at AdventHealth Hospice Care and Palliative Care team’s experience can help caregivers learn what may be expected to occur in the coming weeks and months.
+- Expectations — Although every illness is different, the experienced hospice and palliative care staff at AdventHealth Hospice Care East Florida can help caregivers learn what may be expected to occur in the coming weeks and months.

 - Education — We are available to help with any questions regarding the caregiver’s role, the patient’s illness or to discuss any changes in the patient’s condition.